Home >

 All resume examples in this guide

 Anyone aiming to work in the United States or with US-based companies has to master the format and style of a US resume.
 International applicants often find it challenging to transition from the application procedures common in their home countries (mainly involving CVs), to the US-style resume.
-Additionally, US citizens must maintain an updated resume to quickly capitalize on job opportunities.
+Additionally, US citizens mUSt maintain an updated resume to quickly capitalize on job opportunities.

-While resumes and CVs share similarities globally, differences in format, length, and content tailored to industry standards are essential in the US.
+While resumes and CVs share similarities globally, differences in format, length, and content tailored to indUStry standards are essential in the US.

 American resumes have extra requirements that can mean the difference between getting hired or getting your resume tossed to the side without a second glance.